-- Instruct patients on the difference between viral and bacterial infections. - Ensure testing performed to distinguish between viral and bacterial infections are properly coded on claim. - When patients ask for antibiotics to treat viral infections: - Explain that unnecessary antibiotics can be harmful. - Emphasize the importance of adequate rest, nutrition and hydration. - Provide a prescription for symptom relief instead of an antibiotic, if appropriate.
+- Instruct patients on the difference between viral and bacterial infections. - Ensure testing performed to distinguish between viral and bacterial infections are properly coded on claim. - When patients ask for antibiotics to treat viral infections: - Explain that unnecessary antibiotics can be harmful. - Emphasize the importance of adequate rest, nutrition, and hydration. - Provide a prescription for symptom relief instead of an antibiotic, if appropriate. - Utilize the Viral Treatment Plan for Symptom Relief pad to help patients with talking points and for educating on instructions.
+Contact your clinical quality consultant to obtain this resource.